Legal Super Bowl Betting With Venmo

 - Visit the Bovada Cashier page and select MatchPay from the payout menu.
 (If you aren’t already a MatchPay Trader, follow the instructions outlined above to join the service.)

 - Using the MatchPay portal, enter in the amount of money you wish to claim from your eligible betting balance.

 - MatchPay will automatically pair you with a buyer.

 - Once paired, MatchPay will kick off the transfer.
 Simply approve the trade in your linked Venmo account once you receive the notification, and that’s it!

 While both vouchers and MatchPay allow for same-day payouts on occasion, these are not guaranteed.
 This is because both services are entirely dependent on member demand at your online Super Bowl sportsbook.

 In our experience using both options with some frequency, we’ve found that voucher payouts can be had the same day you request them about 70% of the time, while MatchPay allows for same-day payouts roughly 90% of the time.

 If you absolutely must receive your Super Bowl gambling winnings same-day (because you’re going to Disney World! or something), the best option is to request your money in a supported cryptocurrency such as Bitcoin, Bitcoin Cash, Litecoin, Ethereum, etc.

 Crypto is the only online betting banking method that allows for guaranteed same-day payouts, and they’re usually delivered within just an hour or two.

-How To Bet On Super Bowl 57 With Venmo
+How To Bet On The Super Bowl With Venmo